All Locations Open 24 Hours A Day, 7 Days A Week

 What should I do first if I get burned?

-If you have a severe fourth-degree burn covering a large area of skin, go to your nearest emergency room for life-saving care.
+If you have a severe fourth-degree burn covering a large area of skin, go to your nearest Prestige ER location immediately for life-saving care with minimal wait times.

-First-, second-and third-degree burns should be treated with cool running water for at least 10 minutes to cool the skin, remove debris, prevent further damage, and lower your risk of infection.
+First-, second-, and third-degree burns should be treated with cool running water for at least 10 minutes to cool the skin, remove debris, prevent further damage, and reduce the risk of infection.

 How can I heal a burn quickly?